ParedesGab/PP2-memory-game/README.md

 - Text was checked with DeepL Write for spelling mistakes.

-- I learned how to add other pages (e.g., home menu page, games indications and congratulations pages) with Javascript by reading the project of my cohort [Kristyna Wach](https://github.com/Cushione/four-seasons-memory-game)
+- I learned how to add other pages (e.g., home menu page, games indications and congratulations pages) with Javascript by reading the project of [Kristyna Wach](https://github.com/Cushione/four-seasons-memory-game) and testing it myself within my javascript code.

-- Inspiration for memory game logic comes from the YouTube Channels [developedbyed](https://www.youtube.com/watch?v=-tlb4tv4mC4&t=3095s) and [CodingTube](https://www.youtube.com/watch?v=TMWkKPlUUJ4&t=1264s)
+- Inspiration for memory game logic comes from the YouTube Channels [developedbyed](https://www.youtube.com/watch?v=-tlb4tv4mC4&t=3095s) and [Victor Talamantes](https://www.youtube.com/watch?v=c0eigGnotm0).
+However, I did  not relied on them and customized it my way.

 - ReadMe was inspired and guided by the ReadMe documents of my mentor Iuliia Konovalova, of my previous Kamil Wojciechowski, and of the love running project.